unixsurfer/haproxystats/README.rst

 1. **Graphite**

 Pushes statistics to a Graphite system via a local or remote carbon-relay.
-Use `carbon-c-relay`_ as your carbon-relay as it is very fast and capable of handling millions of metrics per second.
+The recommended method is to use `carbon-c-relay`_.
+It is very fast and capable of handling millions of metrics per second.
 This dispatcher utilizes an internal queue to store metrics which are failed to be sent to Graphite.

 An example of graphite namespace::